 Jeuland, M, and Whittington, D. "Water resources planning under climate change: Assessing the robustness of real options for the Blue Nile."
 Water Resources Research 50, no. 3 (March 2014): 2086-2107.

 Jeuland, MA, Fuente, DE, Ozdemir, S, Allaire, MC, and Whittington, D. "The long-term dynamics of mortality benefits from improved water and sanitation in less developed countries.
 (Published online)" PLoS One 8, no. 10 (2013): e74804-.

 Jeuland, MA, and Pattanayak, SK.
 "Benefits and costs of improved cookstoves: assessing the implications of variability in health, forest and climate impacts."
-PLoS One 7, no. 2 (2012): e30338-.
+Plos One 7, no. 2 (2012): e30338-null.